 Appeal to Nature

 I just saw a meme on Twitter that made me think about the genetic fallacy.
-It’s when you use something that came from someone’s genetics to explain their behavior, like people struggling with addiction, and use the fact that they’re Asian American to explain why they’re working with addiction because of genetics.
+It’s when you use something from someone’s genetics to explain their behavior, like people struggling with addiction, and use the fact that they’re Asian American to explain why they’re working with addiction because of genetics.
 It allows you to blame their parents or grandparents or whoever for what might otherwise be something they could be in control of.

 Fallacy of Moderation